abr/abr.github.io/_products/tsp.md

       icon: /img/icon-privacy.svg
 ---

+<em>{{ page.pitch }}</em>

+The Time Series Processor chip (TSP) is based on a revolutionary new algorithm for AI signal processing, the provably **optimal** [Legendre Memory
+Unit]({{ site.baseurl }}{% link _products/lmu.md %}) (LMU) architecture.

-Product managers for devices like cars, appliances, and IoT sensors are faced with 3 sub-optimal options when attempting to process time-series data for their devices:
+Currently, product managers for electronics, cars, appliances, and IoT sensors have 3 options when dealing with time series data in their devices:

-1. Process large data in the cloud---PMs incur cloud compute and latency costs
+1. Process large data in the cloud---PMs incur cloud compute and latency costs.
-2. Process large data on CPU/GPU---PMs pay $50-$200 and require high power.
+2. Process large data on CPU/GPU---PMs pay $50-$200 for hardware and require significant power.
-3. Process small data at the edge with small chips---PMs are restricted to feature-limited, small models.
+3. Process small amounts  of data at the edge with small chips---PMs are restricted to feature-limited, small models.

-The Time Series Processor chip (TSP) is a **groundbreaking addition to the PMs arsenal, allowing for low-cost, power-efficient processing of large time-series data in a small chip for a low cost**.
+The TSP is a **groundbreaking
+addition to the PM's arsenal, allowing for low-cost, power-efficient processing using large AI models for time series data**.

-Now, all devices can have complex, full-featured AI in devices for always-on, low-power AI.
-Full-featured speech and language interfaces can affordably be designed into everyday devices without an expensive or inconsistent internet connection.
+Now, all devices can have complex, full-featured AI.
+For example, **full-featured natural speech and language interfaces** can be affordably designed into everyday devices without an expensive or inconsistent internet connection.

-Devices must be able to interact with their users regardless of the state of their connection which also saves power, increases response speed, accuracy and privacy while lowering costs to device makers and consumers.
+The TSP saves power and increases response speed, accuracy, and privacy while lowering costs to device makers and consumers.

-This chip is based on the **provably optimal** [Legendre Memory Unit]({{ site.baseurl }}{% link _products/lmu.md %}).

 - Design-ins underway in automotive, healthcare and ioT.
-Brings revolutionary edge AI capabilities to all devices.
-- Other first customers in healthcare, consumer electronics.
-- **Full speech and natural language processing <10 mW**.
-- Production chips expected Q4 2023
+- Production chips expected Q4 2023.
 - Production chip cost is expected to be <$4 USD.
-Compare to over $50 USD for CPU / GPU with memory for full real-time speech recognition.
+Compares to full CPU/GPU with memory for full real-time speech recognition at over $50 USD.
-- **10x to 25x cost advantage over CPU, GPU.**
+- **10x to 25x** cost advantage over CPU / GPU.
-- **10x to 100x power advantage over existing algorithms computed on CPU, GPU.**
+- **10x to 100x** power advantage over existing algorithms computed on CPU / GPU.
-- **Algorithmic proof of optimality.**
-- Covered by many issued and pending patents.
+- Full speech and natural language processing **<10 mW**.
-- Full software stack including AI model design and deployment, speech, language, dialog, anomaly and sound scape networks.
+- Full software stack including AI model design and deployment.
+  Custom and pre-trained networks available.

 First production chip quantities are being allocated now.

-Design-in and applications development services available now.
+Design-in and applications development services are available now.

-Contact <sales@appliedbrainresearch.com> to get started revolutionizing your market with the fullest, edge AI features for your device!
+Contact <sales@appliedbrainresearch.com> to start leading your market with revolutionary edge AI features for your device!